 In February 1961, the Madison City Farmers held a public meeting at the Dane County Fair, and thus, the Dane County Historical Society was born.
 DCHS started collecting archival material in 1968.
 In 2002, DCHS moved into the Lussier Family Heritage Center and established the Otto Schroeder Archives and Records Center.
 Many of our most significant collections are cataloged and available online.
 You can find the full online catalog by clicking here.

-Below are the collections the DCHS has digitized and made available online for your review.
+Below are the collections the DCHS has digitized and made available online to support researchers, students, and anyone interested in local history.
 Click any highlighted header to go to a separate page with more information.

 Ferdinand L. Kronenberg